 This New Year newsletter/blog is a bit tardy….
 An 8 city China tour in December, immediately followed by the holidays where our expectations as parents kick in, and then concerts in early January with eight major pieces to prepare, distracted us a bit from sending out a timely message!

 It’s pretty hard to believe that we officially became Duo Concertante some twenty years ago this season.
-Here’s one of our very first promo shots which we used during our very first tour to ON.
+Here (at left) is one of our very first promo shots taken by Sheilagh O’Leary which we used during our very first tour to ON.
 We’ve returned to many of these venues over the years, which is always meaningful, and one of these – the Kitchener Waterloo Chamber Music Society – where we’ve played over a dozen time, will see us next week with our clarinettist friend Christine Carter.
-And we’ve just released with her Invitation, an album of trios by Milhaud, Khachaturian, Cardy and Poulenc which we’re pretty proud of
+And we’ve just released with her Invitation, an album of trios by Milhaud, Khachaturian, Cardy and Poulenc which we’re pretty proud of.

 So far, it’s been a busy and fun 2018-19 with over 35 recitals throughout Canada, US, Germany, the U.K. and the far east.
 China was especially memorable with its gigantic cities, lovely halls, (here we are in Beijing) friendly people, and, of course, amazing food.
 A typical day on the tour was: get up at 6 am, go to the airport, fly 2-4 hours to another major city, go to hotel, go to hall, warm up, play concert, go to hotel, sleep and repeat.
 (We were a tad worried about the political situation between Canada and China which intensified as we were there (and continues to be heated), but thankfully we made it home.
 Our wonderful tour manager ran things like clockwork – from planning complicated itineraries to keeping us healthy and fed with fabulous, fresh food.